Instability of Nagaoka State and Quantum Phase Transition via Kinetic Frustration Control

 To pin down the ground state phase at various $t'$, we calculate the spin correlation $C^{ss}_{ij}=\langle \mathbf{S}_i \cdot \mathbf{S}_j \rangle$ and the static spin structure factor: $S(\mathbf{q})=\frac{1}{N}\sum_{i,j} e^{i\mathbf{q}\cdot (\mathbf{r}_i - \mathbf{r}_j)} \langle \mathbf{S}_i \cdot \mathbf{S}_j \rangle$.
 In Figs.~\ref{fig:fig_3}(a)-(d), we show the real-space profile of $C^{ss}_{ij}$, represented by up and down arrows, with the reference site fixed at the center of the cluster (black dot).
 The color (and up/down orientation) of each arrow indicates the sign (blue for positive, red for negative), while the arrow length reflects the magnitude of $C^{ss}_{ij}$.
 The corresponding $S(\mathbf{q})$ is shown in the rightmost panel of each figure.
-At $t'/t=0.2$ [Fig.~\ref{fig:fig_3}(a)], below the transition point, spin correlations are saturated to their maximum value $\sim \frac{N-1}{4N}$ (each arrow length is $\sim0.247$) and the Bragg peak (BP) appears at the center of the Brillouin zone (BZ) $\boldsymbol{\Gamma}$ with the peak amplitude close to the expected value $S(\boldsymbol{\Gamma})\approx 26.99$, corresponding to a saturated FM on the $18\times6$ cluster.
-This NFM survives until the critical point, as evident from the linear energy fit in Fig.~\ref{fig:fig_2}(b).
-At the critical point, $t_c'=0.24t$, the competing FM and AFM correlations lead to an alternating-sign pattern in the spin correlation $C^{ss}_{ij}$, forming multiple ferromagnetic domains [Fig.~\ref{fig:fig_3}(b)].
-This critical state is a long-range spin-density-wave (SDW) order with period $l_x\approx4$ lattice constants.
-The associated BP splits to the ordering vectors $\boldsymbol{q}\approx(\pm \pi/2,0)$, perfectly consistent with the spiral order with spin-density wavelength being $l_x\approx 4$.
-As $t'$ is increased above $t_c'$ [Fig.~\ref{fig:fig_3}(c)], the spiral spin wavelength reduces and associated BPs gradually evolves towards the BZ corners, approaching $\sqrt{3}\times\sqrt{3}$ spin order in the Haerter-Shastry AFM regime at $t'=0.6t$ and above [Fig.~\ref{fig:fig_3}(d)].
+At $t'/t=0.2$ [Fig.~\ref{fig:fig_3}(a)], below the transition point, spin correlations are saturated to their maximum value $\sim \frac{N-1}{4N}$ (each arrow length is $\sim0.247$) and the Bragg peak appears at the center of the Brillouin zone (BZ) $\boldsymbol{\Gamma}$ with the peak amplitude close to the expected value $S(\boldsymbol{\Gamma})\approx 26.99$, corresponding to a saturated FM on the $18\times6$ cluster.
+This NFM survives until the transition point, as evident from the linear energy fit in Fig.~\ref{fig:fig_2}(b).
+At the transition point, $t'/t=0.24$, the competing FM and AFM correlations lead to an alternating-sign pattern in the spin correlation $C^{ss}_{ij}$, forming multiple ferromagnetic domains [Fig.~\ref{fig:fig_3}(b)].
+This critical state is a spiral spin wave order with a wavelength of $l_x\approx4$ lattice constants in our finite-width geometry.
+The associated Bragg peak splits to the ordering vectors $\boldsymbol{q}\approx(\pm \pi/2,0)$, perfectly consistent with the spiral pitch with wavelength being $l_x\approx 4$.
+As $t'$ is increased above $t_c'$ [Fig.~\ref{fig:fig_3}(c)], the spiral spin wavelength reduces and associated Bragg peaks gradually evolves towards the BZ corners, approaching $\sqrt{3}\times\sqrt{3}$ chiral spin order in the Haerter-Shastry AFM regime at $t'=0.6t$ and above [Fig.~\ref{fig:fig_3}(d)].